At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 appears on p.123 of "Cowra on the Lachlan," Ed Joan MARRIOTT, Cowra Shire Council, 1988.]

-The old church building still stands, behind the newer & larger church (foundation 7 February 1912, opened 22 October 1913) presently in use, on the western side of Macquarie Street, about 100 meters north of the intersection with Kendal Street (the Mid-Western Highway).
+The old church building still stands, behind the newer and larger church (foundation 7 February 1912, opened 22 October 1913) presently in use, on the western side of Macquarie Street, about 100 meters north of the intersection with Kendal Street (the Mid-Western Highway).

 [Rear view of the original building, November 2012, with an evidently rebuilt main